NdK73/HomeAutomation/README.md

 The buttons and LEDs are placed so that they match the markers inside the 14042 cover, simplifying the assemply.

+To be compliant with SeeedFusion rules, I had to split the 3 sub boards as different designs.
+Then I simply combined the sub-boards to better use the 100x100mm area.
+That means that for
+$15 plus shipping I get 40 complete boards...
+I hope it doesn't require major mods!

 **TODO**: support to enclose the dangerous sub-boards (I'll have to prototype it with a 3D printer, but will need a resin cast for the final version).